arabiu033/school_library/README.md

 # 📖 OOP School Library <a name="about-project"></a>

-**OOP School Library** is a app alows you to keep track of all the records of books in a library and who borrows them.
+**OOP School Library** is a app that alows you to keep track of all the records of books in a library and who borrows them.

 ## 🛠 Built With <a name="built-with">Ruby</a>